JorgeAriasLaso/maa-quote-generator/replit.md

-✓ Replaced first picture (next to duration/students/teachers) with madrid1 custom image ✓ Modified image gallery to show only 4 pictures (madrid2-madrid5) in 2x2 grid layout instead of 5 ✓ Removed top picture completely and centered the trip details frame for cleaner layout
+✓ Replaced first picture (next to duration/students/teachers) with madrid1 custom image ✓ Modified image gallery to show only 4 pictures (madrid2-madrid5) in 2x2 grid layout instead of 5 ✓ Removed top picture completely and centered the trip details frame for cleaner layout ✓ Applied centered layout (no top image) to all cities with 4-image grid format ✓ Updated page break positioning to start second page with Educational Value & Learning Outcomes section

 ## System Architecture